dmbarbour/wikilon/docs/AwelonLang.md

         Base32 Alphabet: bcdfghjklmnpqrstBCDFGHJKLMNPQRST
             encoding 0..31 respectively

 Awelon neglects the theoretical concern of secure hash collisions.
 Physical corruption of computation is of greater concern in practice.
-And it's trivial to rewrite entire Awelon codebases to use a larger, more robust hash if ever it becomes necessary.
+And if collision does become a concern in the future, it will not be difficult to rewrite entire Awelon codebases to use larger, more robust hashes.
 I won't further belabor the issue.

 Awelon runtime systems must know where to search for secure hash resources, whether that be a search path in a filesystem, database, web server, or content distribution network.
 With *Stowage*, Awelon systems may also generate secure hash resources during evaluation, essentially leveraging the external space as a virtual memory extension.
 It is also feasible to use resources for outputs in some contexts, e.g. if a program evaluates to `[%secureHash (:jpeg)]` it is feasible we could recognize and render this element directly (see *Editable Views*).